sanjothebay/api_quiz_timer/README.md

 ![image](https://user-images.githubusercontent.com/67298961/97094314-95506700-1619-11eb-8ca8-50092e301a3e.png)

-I created a page to take you to the Highscore page and input your initials.
-This would use the localStorage
+I created a page to take you to the Highscore page and input your initials (This would use the localStorage).The go back button take you back to the start of teh game.

-I really tried my best im having a hard time with JS and i did not wnat to copy or cheat by grabing someone code.
+I really tried my best im having a hard time with JS and i did not want to copy or cheat by grabing someone`s code.
 This is work done by me and all me.
-I stayed up very late and asked lost of questions.
-Over all the app game does work.
-Im very happy and very disapinted as im having a hard time. i will not give up.
+I have been staying up very late and asked lost of questions.looking over the classes again.
+Going to the after Hours.
+IM just a slow learner.
+I have no expernce in coding and i have gotten very for from what i use too know.
+Overall the app game does work.
+Im happy and very disapinted as im having a hard time. i will not give up.
 I know im the dumbest one in the class but i will get there.